 In the vast sea of letters, there are still a few more being used by Nikon.

 ‘VR’ indicates vibration reduction or optical stabilization used by these lenses.

 ‘N’ or Nano crystal coat tells us about the new kind of lens coating to improve microcontrast.

 ‘DX’ are lenses that are meant to be used only with APS-C sensor based cameras.
 On full-frame cameras, the image circle size is not enough to cover the full sensor.
 (Full Frame or Crop Sensor?)

-‘1 Nikkor’ or ‘CS’ are lenses for the new mirrorless Nikon system and not for DSLRs.
+‘1 Nikkor’ or ‘CS’ are lenses for the old mirrorless Nikon system and not for DSLRs.

 If you are interested in knowing the exact lens types that can be used with a particular camera body, go through the last few pages of the user’s manual.
 All Nikon camera manuals provide a table of compatible Nikkor lenses.
 If you have lost your camera’s user manual, download one from Nikon’s official website.
 Do read the complete details before choosing an old lens.
 Some of them may be compatible but restricted in the functionality provided.
 Do not depend on online compatibility charts available on various websites and forums.
 I have come across various compatibility errors, some of which can actually end up harming the camera so refer to the user’s manual or Nikon’s website.

 I will not be able to write a similar article for Canon since I do not have as much information as I have for Nikon.
 Sorry folks!
 I have been a Nikon user for most of my photography period.
 I’ll, however, request some of my colleagues to provide me more information about Canon lenses and then maybe someday, I’ll remove this part from the article and instead publish another article dedicated to Canon lenses.
 As I always say, Canon lenses are very nice but it just so happens that I use Nikon.
 More on Nikon-Canon debate – Nikon or Canon?

 Nikon CLS and SU-800